MT. TIMBAK/ MT. SINGAKALSA (2,717+)

 Elevation: 2717 MASL (#9)

-Specs: Minor climb, Difficulty 3/9, Trail class 3
+Specs (Backtrail): Minor climb, Difficulty 2/9, Trail class 2

 BACKGROUND

-A sidetrip, 30 minutes away from the Elementary School, is the Timbak mummies.
-For those looking for a greater adventure, however, one may inquire about and discover the trail that leads to a hidden waterfall on the southeast slope of Timbak.
-Even more challenging is a traverse to Kabayan Barrio-- "an arduous trek at par with the AKiki trail".
-It takes 4-6 hours to descend from this trail.
-Sir Lloren describes the barrio: "There runs a tributary of the Agno river lined with a long high stone wall along one of its sides.
-The wall's color is comparable to that of the grand canyon.
+You can actually take the road all the way to Kabayan barrio.
+Adonis Lloren describes the barrio: “There runs a tributary of the Agno river lined with a long high stone wall along one of its sides.
+The wall’s color is comparable to that of the grand canyon.
 You can have a cool dip here.
-Some locals say that the water's warm during the early morning but we never experienced that. just across the river is the huge Tinongchol burial rock.
-The stone, they say, houses three chambers of mummified ancestors of the kabayan natives."
-Truly the rewards of this difficult trek are abundant.
+Some locals say that the water’s warm during the early morning but we never experienced that. just across the river is the huge Tinongchol burial rock.
+The stone, they say, houses three chambers of mummified ancestors of the kabayan natives.”
+Truly the rewards of this trek are abundant but the development of the road has made it more of a walk than a hike — even as it remains steep, gaining a thousand meters in a course of several hours.

 ITINERARY